Well Being @ CCHS

 On this page you will find information and links to assist with your family's well-being and mental health.
 Scroll down to access numerous support groups and organisations, covering a variety of topics.

 The pandemic had a major impact on young people's mental health and it is important that they are able to access support with any issues.

 These websites are ideal to help parents support their children with these issues:

-We understand that the past two years have been a difficult time for children and their families.
+We understand that the past number of years have been a difficult time for children and their families.

 We are as ever here to offer support.
 Please see below support that can be accessed through our school:

 • Steph Henson ;- Our befriender, who can offer appointments to support with emotional support.